quark-engine/quark-engine/docs/source/quark_script.rst

 - **Description**: Hook the target method with Objection.
 - **params**:
-    1. method: the tagrget API. (type: str or method instance)
+    1. method: the target API. (type: str or method instance)
     2. watchArgs: Return Args information if True. (type: boolean)
     3. watchBacktrace: Return backtrace information if True. (type: boolean)
     4. watchRet: Return the return information of the target API if True. (type: boolean)